8 Best Free Plugins for Customizing the WordPress Dashboard in 2026

 Nested Pages WordPress Plugin

-A seemingly ignored part of WordPress is the cumbersome approach to managing large amounts of pages or posts.
+A seemingly ignored part of WordPress is the cumbersome approach to managing large numbers of pages or posts.
 Nested Pages is a plugin that aims to fix this by turning listings into interactive tree-style menus.

 Make it Your Dashboard